rmorsomme/Genetic-Algorithm-for-Poker/Background.md

 print(average_gain_A)
 ```

-    ## [1] -0.75
+    ## [1] -0.625

-This means that, on average, `strat_A`, wins -0.75 for each hand played against `strat_B`.
-Since the matrix-oriented approach simulates each possible hand once, taking the `mean` of `gain_A` produces the *true* average gain of `strat_A` when opposed to `strat_B`.
+This means that, on average, `strat_A`, wins -0.625 for each hand played against `strat_B`.
+Since the matrix-oriented approach simulates each possible hand once, it computes the *true* average gain of `strat_A` when opposed to `strat_B`.

 ### Confrontations: all v. all

-The function `confront_populations` uses two loops to make each strategy of player A play against each strategy of player B and return the result of these confrontations.
-In the loops, we use the function `confront` to determine the average gain of player A's strategy against that of player B and record the value in the matrix `fitness` whose columns and rows respectively correspond to player A's and player B's strategies.
+The function `confront_populations()` uses two loops to make each strategy of player A play against each strategy of player B and return the result of these confrontations.
+In the loops, we use the function `confront()` to determine the average gain of player A's strategy against that of player B and record the value in the matrix `fitness` whose columns and rows respectively correspond to player A's and player B's strategies.

 ``` r
 fitness <- array(NA, dim=c(n_strategy, n_strategy),